HOME

 Gerçin

-Gerçin is a rocky hill about 7 km northeast of Zincirli Höyük.
+Gerçin Höyük is a rocky hill about 7 km northeast of Zincirli Höyük.
 It is suspected that Gerçin Hill was a cemetery for the royal family of the Sam'al kingdom, but so far it has not been officially excavated.
-Other than the statues below, Felix von Luschan reported finding three smaller statues in Gerçin, although all were heavily damaged and missing heads and legs.
+Lastest land surveys of the site have been conducted in 2022-2023 by Timur Demir of Gaziantep Üniversity.
+Other than the items shown below, Felix von Luschan, who worked in Zincirli in 1888-1902, reported finding three smaller statues in Gerçin, although all were heavily damaged and missing heads and legs.
 These fragments are probably in the inventory of the Istanbul Archaeology Museum.

 Hadad Statue and Inscription of Panamuwa I